mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

   with a specified number of bits.
   The type `uint` is at least 32 bits.
 - `uintptr`\
-  This type holds any kind of pointer.
+  This type can hold any kind of pointer.
 - `rune`\
   This is an alias for int32.
   It is used for unicode characters